Rosalina121/pc-remote-control/README.md

 ### Dependencies

 Some are cross-OS, some Win only.
-Here's the breakdown of modules that depend on not cross OS deps.
+Here's the breakdown of modules that lean one way or another.

 -   [NirCMD](https://www.nirsoft.net/utils/nircmd.html) - Windows only
     -   `Shutdown`, `Volume`